stazz/UtilPack/Source/UtilPack.Cryptography.SASL.SCRAM/README.md

     encoding
     ) );

-  // At this point, credentials.PasswordDigest will contain result of PBKDF2 iteration, if cleartext password as specified earlier
+  // At this point, credentials.PasswordDigest will contain result of PBKDF2 iteration, if cleartext password was specified earlier

   // Write client-final message
   await stream.WriteAsync( writeArray.Array, 0, bytesWritten );